iluwatar/java-design-patterns/throttling/README.md

 ## Applicability
 The Throttling pattern should be used:

-* when a service access needs to be restricted to not have high impacts on the performance of the service.
+* When a service access needs to be restricted to not have high impacts on the performance of the service.
-* when multiple clients are consuming the same service resources and restriction has to be made according to the usage per client.
+* When multiple clients are consuming the same service resources and restriction has to be made according to the usage per client.